As weekly jobless claims continue to decline, new child care subsidy for Oklahoma jobseekers made available

 Oklahomans may apply at OKDHSLive.org.

-“Providing families with access to child care is an economic issue, as it allows parents to re-engage with the job market,” said Deb Smith, director of OKDHS Adult and Family Services.
+“Providing families with access to child care is an economic issue, as it allows parents to re-engage with the job market,” said Deb Smith, director of DHS Adult and Family Services.

 Job seekers do not need to meet income eligibility requirements to access this program, according to a news release.

-A $50 million grant through federal CARES Act funds the program, which began May 1, 2020.
+A $50 million grant through the federal CARES Act funds the program, which began May 1, 2020.